Siriusmart/dotfiles/README.md

 My laptop screen is really inaccurate in terms of colours, since I did the config on it, the actual colours on screen are more muted than it is.

+## Setup

+Currently, its a "go figure it out yourself" dotfiles repo.
+However, you can use `yolk` to quickly put most of the stuff in the right place.
+1. Set up rust.
+2. `cargo install yolk_dots`
+3. Git clone this repo to `~/.config/yolk`, make sure the branch is correct.
+4. `yolk sync`

+Then
+- If you are using `rofi`, run the post deploy script at `~/.config/rofi/post_deploy.sh`
+- If you are running `davinci-resolve`, copy the files in `~/.config/yolk/extra/applications` to `/usr/share/applications` because the AUR package used the wrong icon names.

 ![](./preview.png)

 ## Apps with theme